 Keep in mind that employers generally spend about 30 seconds scanning a resume.
 An average (or below average) resume is sure to end up in the garbage.
 Please review the following documents in detail before getting started on your resume and cover letter.

-You can access resume templates through the Resource Library in Career Connection.
+You can access resume templates through the College Central Network.
 You can also view sample resumes in The Campus Career Coach's Resume Gallery.

 Your cover letter and resume are examples of your written communication skills and organizational abilities.
 A poorly-written resume can communicate carelessness and a lack of organization and attention-to-detail.